Code-Institute-Submissions/chrisshortlaw-chrisshortlaw.github.io/README.md

 ## Features

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.

 ### Existing Features
-- Feature 1 - allows users X to achieve Y, by having them fill out Z

 #### index.html

 - NavBar - Allows users to navigate the site, fixed to top of screen so users always have means of navigation, provides useful outline of site and sections.
 - Landing Page: Hero & CTA.
 Hero image reinforces color theme, call to action includes a button linking users to sign up page.
 - Location & contact section